dlukes/go-fish/README.md

   of last command if abnormal (if it was a pipeline, then a status for each command), timing info for long-running commands, and git repo state
-- SSH keys configured in `config.fish` are pre-loaded upon first login using `ssh-agent`, so that you don't have to repeatedly enter passphrases when they are used
+- SSH keys configured in `conf.d/go.fish` are pre-loaded upon first login using `ssh-agent`, so that you don't have to repeatedly enter passphrases when they are used
-- ... and some more stuff, see `config.fish` and `functions/*`
+- ... and some more stuff, see `conf.d/go.fish` and `functions/*`

 # Troubleshooting Unicode glyphs in prompt